 - service must be related to usual academic activity

 Please see the Independent Contractor Policy, which lists the criteria for classifying independent contractors, including limited engagements and honoraria.
-For specific instructions on hiring and paying, please see these step-by-step instructions:

 Independent Contractors Policy